-Undertake a collaborative creative activity with the theme of refugees or statelessness and share it with their community.

-Step 1: Invite parents and do a show for the school or other classes.
+Undertake a collaborative creative activity with the theme of refugees or statelessness and share it with the community, by inviting parents or doing a show for the school or other classes.

-If there is an opportunity to team up and work with an organization that works with refugees or stateless people, or even refugees and stateless people themselves, this could be an advantage.
+If there is an opportunity to team up and work with an organization that helps refugees or stateless people and even refugees and stateless people themselves, this would be an advantage.

-Step 2: Finally, refugee groups could be invited to the final recital, show or fair.
-Offering them an opportunity to speak could be informative for the students.
+Finally, if they are unavailable to join in on the creative process, inviting them to the final recital, show or fair and offering them an opportunity to speak could be informative for the students.